conan-io/docs/reference/conanfile/attributes.rst

 options
 -------

-Conan provides this attribute to declare traits that will affect only to one reference, unlike the settings that are typically the same for all the recipes in a Conan graph.
+Conan provides this attribute to declare traits which will affect only one reference, unlike the settings that are typically the same for all the recipes in a Conan graph.
 Options are declared per recipe, this attribute consist on a dictionary where the key is the option name and the value is the list of different values that the option can take.